How to use transit to enjoy Hispanic Heritage Month in the Chicago region

 How to get there:

 If you’re looking to take in the best Puerto Rican culture Chicagoland has to offer, follow the giant flags.
-Division Street between Western and California avenues is known as Paseo Boricua and is bookended by nearly 60-foot-tall steel Puerto Rican flags, which were landmarked earlier this summer.
+Division Street between Western and California avenues is known as Paseo Boricua and is bookended by nearly 60-foot-tall steel Puerto Rican flags, which were landmarked in 2022.
 You’re sure to see countless Puerto Rican flags along this corridor waving from cars, in windows, and on the stretch’s many vibrant murals.
 The energy is palpable, and the food is not to be missed.

 How to get there: